What Does An Aircraft Mechanic Do?

 Becoming an aircraft mechanic is a generalized career but opportunities are also available to specialize in certain sections or even aircraft types.

-Some mechanics can even work with airplane repossession professionals to fix up planes that need to be repossessed which would require a lot of travel!
+Some mechanics can even work with airplane repossession professionals to fix up planes that need to be repossessed.
+This can be a lucrative career in the transportation industry and have you flying all over the world.

 The Federal Aviation Administration (FAA) offers what is called the “A&P Certificate”.
 This represents two unique specialties within the aircraft mechanic training process.